 We always have specific campaigns and projects going on, especially with the children getting older, the recent launch of our Women’s Center and the new construction for the Kopila Valley School.
 We’re building a larger, permanent campus for Kopila because the current school is on leased property and built for temporary use out of earth and bamboo.
 (Plus, some of the kids are high schoolers now!)
 You can view a complete list of our needs & wants on our Wish List.

 The biggest help is with our month-to-month operations and everything that goes into raising a family and running a school.
 We pay water and electricity bills, teacher salaries and, believe it or not, over 50% of our budget is food alone.
 Every brick, window, desk, school uniform, vegetable in our garden and even the rice we feed our kids is met through your generosity.
 We value every penny of every donation and see that it goes to sustaining and supporting our children – and securing their futures.

 Can I start my own fundraiser?
 Can I dedicate my birthday, wedding or other special event?

 Yes!
 We would be so grateful to you for creating a fundraiser for BlinkNow and the community at Kopila Valley.
-In the past, our friends have run marathons, climbed mountains, hosted book and soccer cleat drives, and even crowd-funded for a school bus!
+In the past, our friends have run marathons, climbed mountains, and even crowd-funded for a school bus!
 Choose an item from our Wish List and start a campaign today.
 Together, we can change our world.